acdh-oeaw/VELD_registry/README.md

       - content: NER data, inferenced NLP data
   - [linkedcat2/veld.yaml](https://github.com/veldhub/veld_data__akp_ner_linkedcat/blob/main/linkedcat2/veld.yaml)
     - valid: True
-    - was output veld of:
+    - is contained as output veld in:
       - https://github.com/veldhub/veld_chain__akp_ner_inference
     - metadata:
       - description: Prefered dataset is this one, not linkedcat!
 This dataset was created by applying a custom trained SpaCy NER model an APIS / ÖBL data, on data set 'linkedcat2' at our solr index.
 The csv file is split into id column, character start index of recognized entity, character end index of entity, label of entity type, and a small context window.